-Other preparation and revision work entails your child answering algebra questions where numbers are replaced by letters.
-This question necessitates that your child has quick recall of all their number facts and can apply these facts both quickly and accurately.
+Other preparation and revision work requires pupils to answer algebra questions where numbers are replaced by letters.
+This question necessitates a quick recall of all their number facts and that they can apply these facts both quickly and accurately.

 SNAKE (MAKE) SMALL HATS (____________) SEAL

 Reading for information (also called logical deduction) involving both English and maths.

 If Tim had 6p more he would have half as much as Jill.

 Jill has 3 times as much as Fred who is 12p short of 30p.

 Questions demanding an understanding of sentence structure to improve reading and comprehension.